42nd Street (musical): West End revival

 A slightly revised version of the 2001 Broadway revival began a West End revival with previews on March 20, 2017, at the Theatre Royal Drury Lane, where the show had its original London production, with an official opening night on April 4.
 Mark Bramble once again directed and Randy Skinner choreographed.
 The cast included Sheena Easton in her West End debut as Dorothy Brock, Clare Halse as Peggy Sawyer, Stuart Neal as Billy Lawlor and Tom Lister as Julian Marsh.
 Bruce Montague who previously starred in the UK Tour reprised his role.
 Graeme Henderson who previously played the role of Billy Lawlor in the original West End production and Andy in a UK Tour also reprised his role as Andy.
 The opening night was attended by The Duchess of Cambridge in her role as Royal Patron of the East Anglia Children's Hospices (EACH).
 On March 19, 2018, Lulu took over from Easton as Dorothy Brock for a 16-week tenure, and Ashley Day took over from Neal as Billy Lawlor, with Lister and Halse remaining in the show.
 Steph Parry - who in March 2018 joined 42nd Street as understudy for the roles of Dorothy Brock and Maggie Jones - took over from Lulu as Dorothy Brock on July 9, 2018.
 Bonnie Langford who played the role of Peggy in a previous UK Tour took over as Dorothy Brock on September 3, 2018, until the show closed on January 5, 2019.

 The production was recorded in November 2018 and aired live across cinemas in the UK.
-It eventually aired on PBS's Great Performances’ third annual “Broadway’s Best” lineup in November 2019.
+It eventually aired on PBS's Great Performances' third annual "Broadway's Best" lineup in November 2019.

 Ogunquit Playhouse

 Ogunquit Playhouse's production began previews on June 19, 2019, with the official opening on June 21, 2019.
 Randy Skinner directed and choreographed as it was the first major production since Bramble's passing in February 2019.
 The cast included Rachel York in a return to the Ogunquit Playhouse stage as Dorothy Brock, Sally Struthers as Maggie Jones, Jessica Wockenfuss as Peggy Sawyer, Steve Blanchard as Julian Marsh and Con O'Shea Creal as Billy Lawlor.
 The production was assistant-choreographed by Sara Brians who made her Broadway debut with the 2001 revival, and utilized sets designed by Douglas W. Schmidt for previous tours of 42nd Street.
 Costumes were sourced from a previous production in Stuttgart and various US Tours.
+Jeffrey Campos served as musical director.